kaysond/selfhosted-wiki/CONTRIBUTING.md

 #### Assets
 If a page requires additional assets, such as images, scripts, pdf files, etc, those should be stored in a subdirectory of the `assets` directory adjacent to the `_posts` directory in which the page resides.
 The subdirectory should be the same as the page's filename, without the date code or extension.
 For example, if the page is `guides/_posts/2019-04-12-example-guide-title.md` then the assets should be placed in `/guides/assets/example-guide-title/`.
 For convenience, define an `assets` variable in the Front Matter above containing the path to that subdirectory.
 Use the following [Liquid](https://jekyllrb.com/docs/liquid/) syntax to point to your assets: `{{ "image.png" | prepend: page.assets | relative_url }}`).

-#### Syntax
+#### Syntax and Formatting
 Most pages should be written entirely in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Although jekyll does support various variables via Liquid, use is strongly discouraged for the sake of compatibility.
 The exceptions are: asset paths, links, and syntax highlighting.
 For those, Liquid must be used.
 Additionally, always use `| relative_url` for paths.
 See [the jekyll documentation](https://jekyllrb.com/docs/liquid/tags/) for details.
+Guides and pages are relatively free form.
+For knowledge base entries, however, please follow the formatting in the example.

 ## Building
 See [BUILD.md](/BUILD.md).
 Please test build your changes before submitting a pull request.